Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: The interaction graph

 \begin{theorem}[\cite{kaufman}] Assume that the system $\dot{c}=F(c)$ has two non-degenerate steady states and that $F$ fulfills condition (C).
 Then one of the following statements is true: \begin{enumerate}[(i)] \item There exists $c\in\Omega$ such that $G(c)$ has two $n$-nuclei of different sign. \item There is a variable $n$-nucleus. \end{enumerate} \end{theorem}

-The existence of non-degenerate steady states implies that the Jacobian of $F$ is not singular for all $c$ and that a $n$-nucleus exists for some $c$.
+The existence of non-degenerate steady states implies that the Jacobian of $F$ is non-singular for all $c$ and that a $n$-nucleus exists for some $c$.
 If neither (i) nor (ii) above are fulfilled then the system cannot have multiple non-degenerate steady states.
-Note that in the statement there is no a priori restriction to pairs of \emph{positive} steady states (unless $\Omega$ consists of positive vectors only).
+There is no a priori restriction to pairs of \emph{positive} steady states (unless $\Omega\subseteq\R^n_+$).
 If (ii) is not fulfilled then preclusion of multiple steady states must follow from the failure of (i).
 Therefore, in relating our work to \cite{kaufman}, we assume that $G(c)$ does not depend on $c$, that is $G(c)=G$ for all $c$ (and (ii) is not fulfilled by hypothesis).

-Theorem~\ref{kaufman} can then be rephrased in our terminology as a statement about the preclusion of multiple non-degenerate steady states in any dynamical system with interaction graph $G$.
-We represent the interaction graph $G$ in the form of a matrix $\{g_{j,i}\}_{j,i=1,\ldots,n}$ such that $g_{j,i}$ is the label of the edge from node $j$ to node $i$, being zero if such an edge does not exist.
+Theorem~\ref{kaufman} can be rephrased in our terminology as a statement about the preclusion of multiple non-degenerate steady states in any dynamical system with interaction graph $G$.
+In particular, we show that failure of condition (i) is equivalent to non-injectivitity of certain matrices $A$ over the class of differentiable kinetics.

-In Theorem~\ref{soule} below we provide an interpretation of Theorem~\ref{kaufman}.
-In particular, we show that failure of condition (i) in Theorem~\ref{kaufman} for any such a graph is equivalent to a certain type of interaction networks not being injective over the class of differentiable kinetics.
-For that, we start by associating a collection of interaction networks with any labeled directed graph.